AlibabaCloudDocs/oss/intl.en-US/Tools/ossfs/Installation.md

 We recommend that you run ossfs in the following environments:

 -   Linux-based operating systems
-    -   CentOS later than 7.0 and earlier than 8.0
+    -   CentOS later than 7.0
     -   Ubuntu 14.04 or later
 -   Fuse 2.8.4 or later